collective/collective.exportimport/README.rst

   * ``contactName`` → ``contact_name``
   * ``contactPhone`` → ``contact_phone``

-* Update view names on Folders and Collection
+* Update view names on Folders and Collection thet changed since Plone 4.
-* Export ATTopic and their criteria to Collections with querystrings
+* Export ATTopic and their criteria to Collections with querystrings.
-* Update Collection-criteria (TODO)
+* Update Collection-criteria.
-* Fix image links and scales (TODO)
+* Links and images in Richtext-Fields of content and portlets have changes since Plone 4. the view ``/@@fix_html`` allows you to fix these.

 Control creating imported content